humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

 In case 1, statistical fluctuations will be dominant for a fine resolution hexahedral grid (where $V \approx L^3$ for the grid).
 This is because within each cell, there will be no collisions, resulting in free diffusion based on the statistical profile of the gas in each cell.

 In case 2, the cancellation of statistical fluctuations leads to the functions describing the gas at different points in space being continuous.
-Consider an example function such as T(⃗r, t) representing the temperature of a fluid at various points in space ⃗r at times t.
+Consider an example function such as $T(\vec{r},t)$ representing the temperature of a fluid at various points in space $\vec{r}$ at times $t$.
 For an infinitely collisional gas, properties of the gas in two infinitesimally nearby locations are going to be the same, since they will exchange energy and momentum through their frequent collisions.
 This leads to the equality

 $$
 T(\vec{r},t) = \lim_{d\vec{x} \to 0} T(\vec{r} \pm d\vec{x},t) \; . \quad(2)